Danielle Charette is a Contemporary Expressionist Artist born in Pennsylvania, who resides and works in New York City.

-Several sub-cultures as well as her French heritage and the Pennsylvania Dutch heavily influence her work.
-It is an evolution of her love of love, iconic shapes, folk art, dias los muertos, religious iconography, African art, fairy tales, poetry, playing cards, symmetry, deco and art nouveau design, vintage horror films, the sea, tattoos, gothic and punk rock music and clowns (don’t ask) clowns (please, don’t ask) and more clowns (seriously, please don’t ask).
+Several sub-cultures as well as her French heritage and the Pennsylvania Dutch heavily influence her art work.
+It is an evolution of her love of love, iconic shapes, folk art, outsider art, dias los muertos, religious iconography, poetry, playing cards, symmetry, vintage deco and art nouveau design, fairy tales, old horror films, the sea, tattoos, gothic and punk rock music and clowns.

-Danielle is also a gallerist and the gallery director of Trash Art Gallery and the Hole in the Wall Art Gallery at Metropolis Collective in Mechanicburg, Pennsylvania where she also has a studio open to the public for viewing.
+Danielle is also a founder, owner and the gallery director of Trash Art Gallery and the Hole in the Wall Art Gallery at Metropolis Collective in Mechanicburg, Pennsylvania where she also has a studio open to the public for viewing.